What Are Buddhist Sutras?

-Pali is the religious language of Buddhism and originally used to identify oral teachings that were given by Siddhartha Gautama (Buddha) himself.
+Sutras in Buddhism are believed to be the oral teachings from Buddha.
+Pali is the religious language of Buddhism, and it is this language that was used to identify oral teachings given by Siddhartha Gautama (Buddha) himself.

-The sutras were originally recited from memory by Buddha's disciples.
-For example Ananda was one of Buddha's closest companions and at the First Buddhist Council.
-Ananda was able to recall these messages, particularly the Sutra-pitaka which became part of the Tripitaka (the three baskets), one of the earliest collections of Buddhist scriptures.
-The Tripitaka was originally passed on orally and written down about 400 years after Buddha's death.
+Originally the Buddhist sutras were recited from memory by Buddha’s disciples.
+For example, Ananda was one of Buddha’s closest companions and at the First Buddhist Council.
+Ananda recalled these messages.
+Particularly the Sutra-Pitaka, which later became part of the Tripitaka (the three baskets), and one of the earliest collections of Buddhist scriptures.
+Originally the Tripitaka was passed down orally and written down about 400 years after Buddha’s death.

-In Theravadan Buddhism, the sutras in the Pali Canon are thought to be from Buddha's actual spoken words and are the only teachings officially recognised as part of the sutra canon.
+In Theravadan Buddhism, the sutras in the Pali Canon are thought to be from Buddha’s actual spoken words.
+They are the only teachings officially recognized as part of the sutra canon.

-In Vajrayanan (and Tibetan) Buddhism it is not only Buddha who can give these teachings but also the disciples have given sutras that are part of the official canon.
-This means that the texts from the Pali canon are accepted and so are other texts not traced back to the original oral recitations of Buddha's disciple Ananda.
-These texts much like the originals are believed to include truth from Buddha-nature and therefor can be seen as important sutras.
+In Vajrayana (and Tibetan) Buddhism it is not only Buddha who can give these teachings.
+It is also the disciples who have given sutras that are a part of the official canon.
+Therefore it is not only texts from Pali canon that are accepted.
+Texts that have not been traced back to the original oral recitations of Buddha’s disciple Ananda are also accepted.
+Similarly, to the originals, truth from Buddha-nature is believed to be included in these texts, and this means that they are important sutras.

 this Body itself is Emptiness